+Delegation of Responsibilities: The

+Board delegates certain functions to its

+committees who oversee specific areas of

+the business and report back to the Board

-Delegation of Responsibilities: The Board delegates certain functions to its committees who oversee specific areas of the business and report back to the Board after each meeting.
+the business and report back to the Board after each meeting.
 Additionally, the Board delegates the day-to-day running of the company to the CEO, who works closely with the Executive Leadership Team (ELT).
 The ELT briefs the Board on sustainability issues, including climate-related risks and opportunities, throughout the year.